 Japanese tends to make abbreviations in many words – again let’s look at “Mobile Phone” as an example. “ケータイ” is an abbreviation of “携帯電話” and when speaking most people say it in the abbreviated format rather than the full.
 A quick search on Google Japan will show you some proof that there are significant search results for the abbreviation ケータイ, which has 450,000 monthly local searches, while携帯電話, has 823,000 monthly local searches.
 There is enough demand and searches for the abbreviated term and because it has become so commonly used, the abbreviated term stands as a strong keyword that could be considered in a link building strategy.

 The above examples clearly demonstrate the difficulties in selecting the right keywords to be optimized for in Japanese since translation sites or services may not often offer abbreviated terms for specific keywords.

 In conclusion, keyword selection in Japanese is not always straightforward and from an SEO point of view, you really want to know what keyword will provide the best ROI which is more often than not the term given by translation software.

 It is therefore very important when doing SEO in Japanese to consult an experienced multilingual SEO company.
-OBAN Multilingual has a wealth of knowledge working with websites in non-Latin alphabets - including Japanese, Arabic, Russian and Mandarin Chinese.
-So if you are thinking of expanding your business into the Middle East, Asia or beyond consult OBAN – the face of global search.
+OBAN Multilingual has a wealth of knowledge working with websites in non-Latin alphabets – including Japanese, Arabic, Russian and Mandarin Chinese.
+So if you are thinking of expanding your business into the Middle East, Asia or beyond consult Oban – we think global, act local.